 > Sandy Denny > Songs > The Sea

 Sandy Denny's song The Sea was the most successful song on Fotheringay's eponymous 1970 album, Fotheringay.
 The sea was later to be an important lyric symbol for Sandy Denny.
-This recording also appears on the Island sampler Bumpers, and on Sandy' anthologies Who Knows Where the Time Goes?
+This recording also appeared on the Island sampler Bumpers (1970), and on Sandy' anthologies Who Knows Where the Time Goes?
 (1986), The Best of Sandy Denny (1987), No More Sad Refrains (2000), and A Boxful of Treasures (2004).

 Sandy recorded a live version of this song at her final concert in 1977, which was released in 1989 on The Attic Tracks Vol. 3 and in 1998 on Gold Dust: Live at the Royalty.